-The voltage regulator pins should be pre-bent 90° to match the mounting hole and pads.
+The 78xx voltage regulator pins should be pre-bent 90° to match the mounting hole and pads.
 Do not solder the voltage regulator pins to the board until after it is mounted to the board along with the heatsink.
-Apply a small amount of heatsink thermal compound to both sides of the heatsink (i.e., on the voltage regulator mating surface as well as the surface that would contact the board).
+Apply a small amount of heatsink thermal compound to the back of the regulator and the mating heatsink surface, and apply thermal compound on the back of the heatsink where it will mate against the board.
 The board's ground plane will augment the total heat dissipation.
-After securing the voltage regulator and heatsink to the board with the mounting screw and nut, then solder the three voltage regulator pins to the board.
+Use a #4-40 (or Metric M3) machine screw and nut to secure the voltage regulator and heatsink on the board, then solder the three voltage regulator pins to the board.

 Clean up the solder flux residue from the board with isopropyl alcohol (or electronics flux remover) and a brush.
 Do not connect the AC input and DC output until you've passed the initial check phase, outlined in the section below.

 The AC and transformer wiring is beyond the scope of this document, but you should understand what you're doing if you are doing this project.

 Initial checkAfter you're done building the board and wiring everything up, use your multimeter in Ohms mode to check for short circuit across the two pins of the AC IN and DC OUT connectors.
 You should read very high (or "infinite") resistance.
 Do not connect the board and apply power if this check does not pass.

 Connect the AC IN, then turn on the power and test the voltage at DC OUT with your multimeter.
 It should be within a close tolerance to the voltage regulator's specifications.